mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 With a proper AST in place, I can now move forward with the Slots API, which is the missing piece of the puzzle to make the Component API _really_ slick.

 Eventually, you should be able to write something like this.
+(The exact syntax is subject to change)

 ```elixir
 c Card, data: @person do